JPvRiel/docker-rsyslog/README.md

 As per the official [CEE](http://cee.mitre.org/) site, CEE sponsorship was halted and not that many systems adopted CEE. rsyslog accepts JSON formatted messages is they are preceded with an `@cee` cookie, but in testing, this doesn't appear to work well if the message also has RFC5424 structured data preceding the cookie.

+TODO: issue now closed?
+Templates can be simplified and JSON int type used?

 As per issue [#2827](https://github.com/rsyslog/rsyslog/issues/2827), rsyslog didn't have a simple way to set or manage non-string based JSON types such as booleans, numbers or null, which adds to the complexity of 'hand-crafted' output templates.

 ### Legacy formats